 Phuket, Thailand Trisara Phuket

-Trisara is a secluded oceanfront retreat set within the tropical hills of northwest Phuket.
+Trisara resort is a secluded oceanfront retreat set within the tropical hills of northwest Phuket.
 Private villas and suites overlook the Andaman Sea, and the residences – ranging from one- to eight-bedroom – are akin to mini resorts themselves.
-There are two restaurants to lure you from the comforts of your accommodation: Michelin-starred PRU and Mediterranean-led Cielo.
+There are four eateries to lure you from the comforts of your accommodation, including Phuket's first Michelin-starred restaurant PRU and Mediterranean-led Cielo, plus 7.8 Degree North Bar serving light bites and cocktails with a side of views.

 Other reasons to tear yourself away from your private infinity pool are the experiences offered by the resort.
 Explore the nearby islands on one of the luxury motor yachts, join a local guide on excursions to nearby lesser-known islands or take a helicopter flight over Phang Nga Bay – the most spectacular way to discover this UNESCO World Heritage site.